 What happens in Vegas might well stay in Vegas, but you don’t want that to include more of your money than necessary.
-Although you’ll have to set your own gambling budget, there are ways to keep more money in your pocket when you’re in Sin City.
+Although you’ll have to set your own budget for gambling, there are things you can do to keep more money in your pocket when you’re in Sin City.

 Travel in the Right Month and Save a Bundle